-Your family member may require on-going care from the mental health team in the Trust.
-In some cases they may be offered counselling or support from other organisations, such as the Self-harm Intervention Programme (SHIP) or other services in the community.
+Your family member/person you care for may require on-going care from the mental health team in the Health and Social Care Trust.
+In some cases, they may be offered counselling or support from other organisations, such as the Self-harm Intervention Programme (SHIP) or other services in the community.
 Some people may be discharged back into the care of their GP.